John M. Devine: World War II

 Devine was transferred to the newly created Armor Branch in July 1940 and assumed duty as Assistant Chief of Staff for Operations (G-3), 1st Armored Division under Major general Bruce Magruder.
 He was one of the first officers in the Armor branch and participated in the initial training of the division and development of the branch.
-Devine was transferred to the headquarters, I Armored Corps under Major general Charles L. Scott.
+Devine was transferred to the headquarters, I Armored Corps under Major General Charles L. Scott.

-Following the Japanese attack on Pearl Harbor and United States entry into World War II, Devine was promoted to the temporary rank of colonel on December 11, 1941 and appointed Chief of Staff, I Armored Corps under Major general George S. Patton.
+Following the Japanese attack on Pearl Harbor and United States entry into World War II, Devine was promoted to the temporary rank of colonel on December 11, 1941, and appointed Chief of Staff, I Armored Corps under Major general George S. Patton.

 On May 24, 1942, Devine was promoted to the temporary rank of brigadier general and attached to the 6th Armored Division under Major general Carlos Brewer at Fort Knox, Kentucky as commanding officer, Combat Command A, a combined brigade size unit of tanks, armored infantry, armored field artillery battalions and engineer units.

 Devine was attached to the 90th Infantry Division under Major general Henry Terrell Jr. and embarked to the European Theater of Operations in April 1944.
 After two months of training in England, 90th Division landed on Utah Beach on D-Day, June 6, 1944, and participated in the combats in Normandy, France and in the closing of the Falaise Pocket.
 He was decorated with Bronze Star Medal for his service in Normandy.

 On September 8, 1944, Devine distinguished himself during the combats near the city of Verdun.
 When a large force of enemy tanks, armored vehicles and infantry, penetrated the front, the breakthrough extended to the Divisional command post, a fire fight commenced immediately.
 The enemy fire became exceptionally heavy resulting in a number of casualties.
 Devine personally directed the defenses, moving about under small arms and tank fire in the moonlight.
 His efforts helped drove out the Germans and he was decorated with Silver Star for bravery.
+The citation for the medal reads: